 SoloFriendly Burlington, VT

-Because Burlington is a college town, there are a fair number of coffee shops and bars and there is a surprisingly good selection of ethnic restaurants.
+Because Burlington is a college town, there are a fair number of coffee shops, bars and a surprisingly good selection of restaurants.
 There are a wide variety of activities that can be enjoyed by anyone–including solos.
 Trust me when I say, Burlington won’t intimidate a newbie solo traveler nearly as much as say, New York City.
 For our purposes, I’ll be focusing on activities, restaurants, etc. that I think solos can enjoy.

 Click on the links below for my recommendations for solo-friendly activities, restaurants, lodging and nightlife in Burlington, VT.